gulsoy83/Low-Pass-Filter/README.md

 # Low-Pass-Filter
-This program removes noise from a gray image using a low-pass filter.
+This program removes noise from a gray image (in pgm format) using (median filter and average filter) low-pass filter.